 Finally, these food based batteries dimly light up the LED.
 If you hook your LED up to a regular battery, it will glow much brighter.

-Which Is A More Efficient Food Battery, A Lemon or Potato?
+Which Is A More Efficient Food Battery: Lemon, Potato, Pumpkin?

 So now we have made both a lemon battery and a potato battery, which one is better?
 Both were able to light up our LED light bulbs, so in that sense they are both successful.
 However, the potato battery was definitely a lot more work.
 So if you are looking for a quicker experiment, the lemon battery is faster and easier.
 However, both have significant opportunities for learning and would make great science fair projects.
 Why not do both yourself and see what you think?